 The Best Way to Determine Your Dose Is…

 The Cellular Inflammation Test can determine the levels of omega-3 fatty acids in the blood required for optimal resolution of inflammation.
 The higher the score of this unique blood test, the more your body is impacted by diet-induced inflammation.

 1. Excess dietary caloric intake causing oxidative stress.

 2. Excess dietary intake of omega-6 fatty acids that promote inflammation.

 3. Excess dietary intake of the saturated fatty acids, especially palmitic acid, that promote inflammation.

-4. Lack of dietary intake of omega-3 fatty acids that promote inflammation.
+4. Lack of dietary intake of omega-3 fatty acids that reduce inflammation.

 5. Lack of dietary intake of polyphenols to activate anti-oxidative genes to reduce oxidative stress.

 6. Lack of dietary intake of polyphenols to promote gut health.